luciangreen/Music-Composer/README.md

 # Music-Composer
 Music Composer can (optionally mind read to) create songs.
-Currently set to generate song elements randomly, not mind read them, so doesn't require precautions to run.
+Currently set to generate song elements randomly, not mind read them.
+Requires precautions to run because runs texttobr to give song elements As.

 Install and load by typing ['mindreadtestmusiccomposer-unusual-3']. for 3-note progressions and ['mindreadtestmusiccomposer-unusual-4']. for 4-note progressions.